QianhuiWan/MethylationArray_Placenta/README.md

 ## Part 8

-Show DNA methylation of mixed and pure placenta samples in placenta specific ICRs (Imprinting control regions)
+Show DNA methylation of mixed and pure placenta samples in placenta specific ICRs (imprinting control regions)

-* Gviz plot to show DNA methylation of outliers (first second trimester and term) in ICRs
+* Gviz plot to show DNA methylation of outliers (first, second trimester and term) in ICRs

 * Plot supplementary figure (difference of DNA methylation between mixed and pure placenta samples at all placenta-specific ICRs)

 If you require any further information, feel free to contact Qianhui (Email: qianhui.wan@adelaide.edu.au or wanqianhui@outlook.com).